WPCD-Workflows/documentation/source/old/imp3/public/xml/ETS_A_4.10a_mhd.rst

 -  Commit

 At the moment ETS allows only for NTM to be activated.
-The sawtooth module is expected to be deployed before ITM Code Camp in Slovenia.
+The sawtooth module is expected to be deployed before EU-IM Code Camp in Slovenia.

 User can ajust the following NTM settings: